fastapi/sqlmodel/docs/db-to-code.md

 ## SQL Table Names

-!!! info "Technical Background"
+/// info  | Technical Background

 This is a bit of boring background for SQL purists.
 Feel free to skip this section. 😉

+///

 When working with pure SQL, it's common to name the tables in plural.
 So, the table would be named `heroes` instead of `hero`, because it could contain multiple rows, each with one hero.